Irwin Silber

-Irwin Silber (October 17, 1925 – September 8, 2010) was an American Communist, editor, publisher, and political activist.
+Irwin Silber (October 17, 1925 – September 8, 2010) was an American communist political activist, editor and publisher.
 He edited the folk music magazine Sing Out! and was active in far-left politics throughout his life.

 Biography

 Early years

-Irwin Silber was born in New York City, to Jewish parents.
+Irwin Silber was born in 1925 in New York City to Jewish parents.

 As a young man, Silber joined the Young Communist League, the youth section of the Communist Party USA (CPUSA), moving later to membership in the adult party.
 Silber ultimately severed his ties with the CPUSA in 1955.

 Silber attended Brooklyn College, where he was instrumental in establishing the American Folksay Group.
 Through his involvement with folk music, Silber made the acquaintance of Pete Seeger, Alan Lomax, and others influential in that music scene.